AdarshSingh-ASR/Culturo/culturo-frontend/DEPLOYMENT.md

 ### Option A: Using Vercel CLI
 1. Install Vercel CLI: `npm i -g vercel`
-2. Navigate to the frontend directory: `cd culturo-frontend`
+2. Navigate to the root directory: `cd /path/to/culturo`
 3. Run: `vercel --prod`

 ### Option B: Using Vercel Dashboard
 1. Go to [vercel.com](https://vercel.com)
 2. Click "New Project"
 3. Import your GitHub repository
-4. Set the root directory to `culturo-frontend`
+4. **Important**: Keep the root directory as the project root (don't change it)
 5. Configure environment variables in the Vercel dashboard:
    - `VITE_API_URL`: Your Render backend URL
    - `VITE_CLERK_PUBLISHABLE_KEY`: Your Clerk publishable key